 The pathologic evaluation of regional lymph nodes is discussed in this topic.
-The role of sentinel lymph node biopsy and the management of patients with a positive sentinel lymph node are discussed separately, as is the pathology of the primary lesion.
+The role of SLN biopsy and the management of patients with a positive SLN biopsy are discussed separately, as is the pathology of the primary lesion.
 (See "Evaluation and treatment of regional lymph nodes in melanoma" and "Pathologic characteristics of melanoma".)

 - Stebbins WG, Garibyan L, Sober AJ.
 Sentinel lymph node biopsy and melanoma: 2010 update Part I. J Am Acad Dermatol 2010; 62:723.

 - Yu LL, Flotte TJ, Tanabe KK, et al. Detection of microscopic melanoma metastases in sentinel lymph nodes.
 Cancer 1999; 86:617.

 - Gershenwalk JE, Scolyer RA, Hess KR, et al. Melanoma of the skin.
 In: AJCC Cancer Staging Manual, Eighth, Amin MB (Ed), Springer, Chicago 2017. p.563.